It’s 10:33 am & We’re Always Open.

 For tax questions, consult a qualified tax professional.

-Generally, no. Federal residential HVAC tax credits for heat pumps ended for systems placed in service after December 31, 2025.
-Most homeowners installing a heat pump in 2026 will not qualify for a federal income tax credit.
+Generally, no. Federal residential HVAC tax credits for heat pumps are not available for systems placed in service after December 31, 2025 under current law.
+Most homeowners installing a heat pump in 2026 will not qualify for a federal income tax credit, but may still be eligible for Illinois rebates or local utility incentives.

-In most cases, no. Residential geothermal systems placed in service after December 31, 2025 generally do not qualify for a federal tax credit.
-Homeowners should verify timing and eligibility with a tax professional.
+In most cases, no. Residential geothermal systems placed in service after December 31, 2025 generally do not qualify for the Residential Clean Energy Credit under current IRS guidance.
+Homeowners planning a geothermal heat pump installation should confirm timing and eligibility with a tax professional before assuming a federal tax credit will apply.

 In many cases, yes.
-Utility rebates can often be combined with state-administered IRA rebates, but rules vary by program.
-Some rebates cannot be stacked, and income-based programs may have additional restrictions.
+Utility rebates for qualifying heat pumps, boilers, and efficiency upgrades can often be combined with state‑administered IRA rebates, but stacking rules vary by program.
+Some incentives cannot be combined, and income‑qualified rebates may have additional restrictions, so it is important to review program rules before you install new equipment.

-Some rebate programs allow rental properties, while others are limited to owner-occupied homes.
-Eligibility depends on the specific rebate program, building type, and income requirements tied to the occupants.
+Sometimes.
+Certain Illinois and utility rebate programs allow incentives for rental properties and multifamily buildings, while others are limited to owner‑occupied homes.
+Eligibility depends on the specific rebate program, building type, and income requirements for the occupants, especially under low‑income HOMES and HEAR funding.

-Certain electrification upgrades may qualify for rebates when installed as part of a qualifying heat pump or energy efficiency project.
-Eligibility depends on program rules and whether the upgrade is required to support new equipment.
+In some cases, yes.
+Certain electrification and “enabling” upgrades such as panel, wiring, or duct improvements may qualify for rebates when installed as part of a qualifying heat pump upgrade or whole‑home efficiency project.
+Whether these costs are covered depends on program rules and whether the upgrade is required to support the new HVAC equipment.

 The fastest way is to review current Illinois programs and utility rebates, then confirm eligibility during a professional HVAC estimate.
-Incentives vary by location, income, and system type.
+You can start with our Illinois HVAC tax credit and rebate tool and then have Eco Temp HVAC verify which heat pump, boiler, and electrical upgrades qualify for incentives at your specific address.

 Heat Pump vs Boiler (2026 Comparison)

-In 2026, the decision comes down to comfort, home layout, energy costs, and which incentives are actually available right now.
-This comparison is written for Illinois homeowners and reflects current federal guidance and state/utility realities.
+In 2026, choosing between a heat pump and a boiler comes down to comfort, existing equipment, energy costs, and which Illinois incentives are actually available for your home right now.
+This comparison is written for Illinois homeowners and reflects current federal guidance plus state and utility realities.

-Heat Pump vs Boiler comparison for 2026 (incentives, performance, cost factors, and best-fit use cases).
+Heat pump vs boiler comparison for 2026 (tax credits, rebates, performance, cost factors, and best-fit use cases in Illinois).

 Category Heat Pump Boiler